 10. Be a considerate landlord

-When filling any empty rooms, be a friendly landlord and give your existing tenants a chance to get involved in choosing their new housemate.
+Last in our room rental checklist, when filling any empty rooms, be a friendly landlord and give your existing tenants a chance to get involved in choosing their new housemate.
 They’ll appreciate it, and you’re less likely to have any headaches if the housemates all get along with one another.

 For more information, download SpareRoom’s free Renting by the Room Guide, packed full of helpful tips and case studies on how to make this strategy a success for you.